coleturner/aria-lights-out/README.md

 | :---------------------------------------------------------: | :-------------------------------------------------------------------: |
 | ![Webpage with blurry text](./public/impairment-blurry.jpg) | ![Webpage too dark to see](./public/impairment-partial-blindness.jpg) |

 Audio impairments affect a user's recognition of alerts and make accessing media a challenge.
 Operating a mouse is difficult with motor impairments - which is why keyboard navigation is no longer optional.
-Additional impairments can affect cognitive recognition which is why designing a predictable user experience is noawadays a necessity.
+Additional impairments can affect cognitive recognition which is why designing a predictable user experience is nowadays a necessity.

 ## Concept